Arvinrjb/Server-Monitoring/docs/installation.md

 - redis 8
 <br>
 Note : All prerequisites will be installed during the installation process.
+Note: Make sure the PostgreSQL and Redis services are running.
 ## Local Setup
 ```
 git clone https://github.com/Arvinrjb/Server-Monitoring.git